oVirt/ovirt-site/source/api/ovirtschedulerapi.html.md

 ##### Backend Entry Point (REST-API)

-WIP, currently we are talking about having an entry point given by in the method signature, this object is auto-generated REST-API jar that represents the various entities, commands and queries that can be done via the REST-API.
+WIP.
+Currently we are talking about the user creating a REST entry point client object.
+This object is auto-generated REST-API jar that represents the various entities, commands and queries that can be done via the REST-API.

 ##### Authentication